mindscan-de/BrightFlux/README.md

 ### Even Later

+Swim lanes
+* swim lanes simply are actually a select statement
+* have swim lanes for different Components
+  * save swim lane configuration into an analysis project file

 Exporters
 * Export dataframes as h5-files (HDF5), so it can be used in multiple ways (e.g. some proof of concept works as well as machine learning)